 Grönsö Castle, Renaissance castle in Enköping Municipality, Sweden.

 The castle was built between 1607 and 1611 by Johan Skytte, a powerful figure at the Swedish royal court who served as tutor to the young King Gustav Adolf.
-Its construction reflects Sweden's period of growing influence during the early 1600s.
+It was constructed during a period when Sweden was growing into a major European power.

 The community of curious travelers